 History of Jacksonville Fire Department

-Jacksonville's first fire department was started in 1906.
+Jacksonville Fire Department was established in 1906.
 O.B.
-Fox ran it, at the request of Mayor M.L.
+Fox held the Chief position at the request of Mayor M.L.
 Earle.
-At that time, Jacksonville had no public water, but Mayor Earle felt that some fire protection was necessary, since he had been a volunteer fireman in Lufkin.
-Mr. Fox retired as Chief in 1910, then Gene Davis was named Chief and he served until 1912.
-The following Chiefs were: Joe Phillips (1912-1914) W.B.
+At that time, Jacksonville had no public water, but Mayor Earle felt that some form of fire protection was necessary, since he had been a volunteer fireman in Lufkin previously.
+Mr. Fox retired as Chief in 1910, and Gene Davis was named Fire Chief.
+He served until 1912 The following Chiefs were: Joe Phillips (1912-1914) W.B.
 Fry (1914-1930) L.B.
-Haberle (1930-1933) Carlton Odom (1934-1941) Arch Robertson (1941-1943) Charlie Williams (1943-1972) Howard Martin (1972-1984) Clem Cecil (1984-1987) Rodney Kelley (1987-2008) Paul White (2008- Present).
+Haberle (1930-1933) Carlton Odom (1934-1941) Arch Robertson (1941-1943) Charlie Williams (1943-1972) Howard Martin (1972-1984) Clem Cecil (1984-1987) Rodney Kelley (1987-2008) Paul White (2008-2014) Brent Smith (May 2014- November 2014) Keith Fortner (2014- Present).

 A member of the fire department, Joe Pressley, built the first piece of equipment in Jacksonville that was motor driven.
 Chief Fox assisted Pressley by doing all the metal fabrication on the truck.
 Later, Charlie Marshall and Mr. Whitaker built the next motor driven vehicle; once again Chief Fox did the metal fabrication.